Quinn Shephard is a writer, director and actress based out of NY.

 Upcoming releases are Midnight Sun, opposite Bella Thorne, Noah Buschel's The Man in The Woods, and Desiree Akhavan's The Miseducation of Cameron Post (opposite Chloe Grace Moretz) which won the Grand Jury Prize at Sundance 2018.

-As a writer/director, Quinn has multiple projects currently in development with respective studios/networks, including an untitled feature at Brad Weston and Pam Abdy's new studio MakeReady, and an original pilot titled The Body at FX Productions, a "small-town thriller that unravels dark secrets held by a group of female students at the local Catholic high school."
+As a writer/director, Quinn has multiple projects currently in development with respective studios/networks, including an untitled feature and miniseries at Brad Weston and Pam Abdy's new studio MakeReady, and an original pilot titled The Body at FX Productions, a "small-town thriller that unravels dark secrets held by a group of female students at the local Catholic high school."
 Noah Hawley will executive produce with John Cameron and their 26 Keys Productions, alongside Shephard and Lisa Harrison.

 Shephard was born and raised in the New York area.